M-anan779/SAC-stock-trading/README.md

 The raw data set is requested from Polygon.io by the pipeline, requests are limited to just the stock data endpoint.
 The following parameters define what data is fetched:
   * Time span: Data from 2015 to 2025 was used for this project
   * Tickers: Any stock listed on the US market.
 I selected roughly 20 stock picks from the NASDAQ100 based on volume and volatility metrics (example beta < 1.8)
-  * Time frame: Such as 5-minute, 1-day etc. For this project I used 5-minute data as this balances between noise and presenting strong intraday price movements.
+  * Time frame: Such as 5-minute, 1-day etc. For this project I initially used 5-minute data but am currently experimenting with 1-minute data.
+The reason being as this data set contains more state transitions.

-After preprocessing of the raa data as well, this results in about 150k-200k data points per individual stock.
-Giving well over **2.4 million state transitions** that could be used for training.
+After preprocessing of the raa data as well, this results in about 300k-550k data points per individual stock.
+Giving well over **8.4 million state transitions** that could be used for training.

 ### Goal
 The goal for the agent is to be able to learn to trade multiple tickers through some level of **cross ticker generalization**.
 Since real world data is limited, training on one ticker will not produce enough timesteps to learn such a complex task through DRL and not using enough varied data will most definately lead to overfitting.